A Guide to Selecting the Right Coverage for Your Overseas Trip

 Your travel plans and activities will play a major role in determining the type of coverage you need.

-- Activities: If you plan on engaging in adventure activities like skiing, scuba diving, or bungee jumping, make sure your policy includes adventure sports coverage.
+- Activities: If you plan to do adventure activities like skiing, scuba diving, or bungee jumping, check that your policy covers them or allows you to add a rider for extra protection.

-- Visa requirements: Certain work, student, or travel visas may require proof of international health insurance.
-Be sure to check the specific visa requirements for your destination.
+- Visa Requirements: Certain work or student visas require proof of international health insurance.
+Be sure to check the specific visa requirements for your destination before purchasing a plan.

-- Budget: Determine a realistic budget based on your medical needs and trip duration.
+- Budget: Determine a realistic budget based on your medical needs and trip length.
+Balance cost with coverage to avoid overpaying while ensuring adequate protection.

-- Quality of medical care: Does your destination have modern healthcare facilities, or will you need coverage for medical evacuation?
+- Quality of Medical Care: Does your destination have modern healthcare facilities, or might you need coverage for emergency evacuation?

-Insights from those with recent travel or relocation experiences can help you stay informed on the latest options.
+Insights from those with recent travel experiences can help you stay informed on the latest options.

 - Medical Coverage Limits: Choose a plan that covers at least $50,000 to $2 million in medical expenses.